pengisgood/maven-repo/README.md

 ### Usage:

-1. add these line to your 'build.gradle'
+1. add these line to your `build.gradle`

 ```
 repositories {